 CDTA is a grantee of the FTA.
-As a recipient of FTA funds, CDTA is required to comply with the Buy America requirements specified in 49 CFR Part 661, which state that, except in certain enumerated situations, no funds may be obligated by the FTA for a grantee project unless all iron, steel and/or manufactured items used in the project are produced in the United States.
-The "Buy America" requirements apply to Construction Contracts and Acquisition of Goods or Rolling Stock.
-Currently, there is no dollar threshold in the FTA regulations, thus "Buy America" provisions apply to all contracts, both operating and capital, regardless of the dollar amount involving Federal funds.
-However, FTA has established a general waiver for inclusion of this provision in small purchase procurements (defined by Federal Regulations as less than \$100,000), so actual applicability for this clause is for contracts greater than \$100,000.
+As a recipient of FTA funds, CDTA is required to comply with the Buy America requirements specified in 49 CFR Part 661 & part 663, which state that, except in certain enumerated situations, no funds may be obligated by the FTA for a grantee project unless all iron, steel and/or manufactured items used in the project are produced in the United States.
+The Buy America requirements apply to construction contracts and acquisition of goods/equipment or rolling stock, including Capital Leases.
+FTA has established a general waiver for inclusion of this provision in small purchase procurements (defined by Federal Regulations as less than \$150,000), so actual applicability for this clause is for contracts greater than \$150,000.